cubing/create-cubing-app/README.md

 # `cubing-app-template`

-This is a template project for project using `cubing.js` with `npm`.
+This is a template project for project using `cubing.js` with `node` and `npm`.
 In an editor like VSCode, this will give you nice imports, autocompletions, and other TypeScript benefits.

 ## Getting started

+Make sure `node` is installed first (which will also install `npm`): <https://nodejs.org/en/download/>

 ```shell
 # Set up the project for the first time